cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/blueprints.md

 #### Uploading a Blueprint

+##### Using marketplace

 1. Click the **Upload** button.
+2. In the menu select **Upload from Marketplace** option.
+3. In the Blueprint marketplace dialog click **Upload** button on one of blueprint from the catalog.

+##### Using blueprint package

+1. Click the **Upload** button.
+2. In the menu click **Upload a blueprint package** option.
-2. In the Upload Blueprint dialog, provide the URL of the remote archive in which the blueprint is located or select a local blueprint archive.
+3. In the Upload Blueprint dialog, provide the URL of the remote archive in which the blueprint is located or select a local blueprint archive.
-3. Enter the `Blueprint name` and `Blueprint YAML file`.
+4. Enter the `Blueprint name` and `Blueprint YAML file`.
    `Blueprint name` is the name with which you want to identify this blueprint once uploaded.<br>
    `Blueprint YAML file` is the name of the YAML file in the archive that you want to upload as the main blueprint - as there can be multiple files in the archive.
 If a blueprint filename field is omitted, the default `blueprint.yaml` filename is used, but if a file under that name does not exist in the archive, an error message will appear.
 4. (Optional) Provide a .png file URL or select a local one, to appear as an icon in the catalog or table view next to the blueprint name.